kingharrison/rules.rockdafloor/README.md

 ### Pro

-The Pro Level is for athletes who have competed at a high level in events and are competing at events to win money.
-This is the only 1v1 division at an RDF battle that has monetary prizes.
+The Pro Level is for athletes who have competed at a high level and are competing at events to win money.
+Pro carries the largest monetary prizes at an RDF battle.

-Battle Rounds Begin Counting At One Minute
+Count-Off: None — Pro rounds are not counted off.

 * Top Rocks: Hips and shoulders can face different directions.
 Higher level variations of steps and entrances are recognized.
 * Transitions: Transitions can leave the ground.